az0mb13/ethernaut-foundry/README.md

 # ethernaut-foundry
-Solutions and Walkthrough for Openzeppelin's Ethernaut CTF written in Solidity with the help of Foundry More levels will be added soon.
+Solutions and Walkthrough for Openzeppelin's Ethernaut CTF written in Solidity with the help of Foundry.

+More levels will be added soon.